qsheltier/sactilgis/README.md

 However, certain things are impractical to do at this stage of conversion, so in almost every case further massaging of the repository (e.g. using `git-filter-branch`) is recommended — unless you’re already satisfied.

+While the actual conversion of your repository can take quite an amount of time (depending mostly on size of the repository and your network connection), it is expected that actually way more time will go into producing an XML file that will enable the “best” conversion possible.
+(What “best” means, is entirely up to you.)
+If you are planning on converting a repository that is also actively being worked on, you will have no choice but to have the sactilgis configuration always being a little behind the current state of the repository.
+Fortunately, sactilgis has a couple of features that can help you in this situation:

+* sactilgis can resume a conversion from where it previously left off.
+This includes aborted sactilgis runs; when starting a new run, sactilgis will check for an existing Git repository, will take note which branch is checked out and will then do Everything Correctly™ in order to resume without issues.
+* It is possible to restrict how far sactilgis will process a repository.
+When you have created a configuration that is valid up to revision X, you can prevent sactilgis from progressing beyond revision X. This also allows an automated conversion process: have a periodically starting job that gets the latest configuration and starts sactilgis.
+It will skip commits it has already processed and will stop once it reaches the last revision specified in the configuration.

 ## Building

 sactilgis comes with its own Maven wrapper, so building it should be as easy as: